 Recognized as the most famous sweet wine in the world, the estate's great wine is Chateau d'Yquem.
 Produced in about 100 000 bottles, the yield of this wine is 9 hectoliters per hectare on average.
 Each vine yields about one glass of wine.

 Harmony evolves in the complexity of the flavours and aromas, the constituents melt to give birth to other balances and new harmonies over time.
 The nose is not always very expansive for young vintages but marked by fruits (apricot, tangerine, exotic fruits) and woody notes (vanilla, toast).
 As they age in the bottle, the wines develop extraordinary aromas as soon as the bottle is opened.
 Possessing an immense aromatic palette, they combine notes of dried fruits (dried apricot, prune, marmalade) as well as spicy notes (cinnamon, saffron, liquorice) and even floral notes (linden flower).
 On the palate, the sensation is sumptuous and coats it.
 It is present without being too oppressive, it remains elegant, light, always well balanced between liquor and acidity.
 We even find some touches of bitterness.
 It has an aromatic persistence in the final.

-alternative of yquem
+the other alternative of yquem

 Since 1959, Château d'Yquem has produced a dry white wine called "Y".
 Made from the same exceptional terroir and the same vines as the Grand Vin, this wine is made from Sauvignon grapes that ripen early and a few bunches of Semillon.
 This rare wine produces only 10,000 bottles per vintage and in an irregular way.